GlideAngle/flare-timing/lang-haskell/EXAMPLE.md

 ## Display

-The comp has already been scored so that step can be skipped.
 In one terminal, start the server:

 ```
 .../2014> comp-serve --file=forbes2014